Delmore Schwartz: Career in writing

-In addition to being known as a gifted writer, Schwartz was considered a great conversationalist and spent much time entertaining friends at the White Horse Tavern in New York City.
+In addition to being known as a gifted writer, Schwartz was a conversationalist and spent time entertaining friends at the White Horse Tavern in New York City.

 Much of Schwartz's work is notable for its philosophical and deeply meditative nature, and the literary critic, R.W.
 Flint, wrote that Schwartz's stories were "the definitive portrait of the Jewish middle class in New York during the Depression."
 In particular, Schwartz emphasized the large divide that existed between his generation (which came of age during the Depression) and his parents' generation (who had often come to the United States as first-generation immigrants and whose idealistic view of America differed greatly from his own).
 In another take on Schwartz's fiction, Morris Dickstein wrote that "Schwartz's best stories are either poker-faced satirical takes on the bohemians and outright failures of his generation, as in 'The World Is a Wedding' and 'New Year’s Eve,' or chronicles of the distressed lives of his parents' generation, for whom the promise of American life has not panned out."

 A selection of his short stories was published posthumously in 1978 under the title In Dreams Begin Responsibilities and Other Stories and was edited by James Atlas, who had written a biography of Schwartz, Delmore Schwartz: The Life of An American Poet, two years earlier.
 Later, another collection of Schwartz's work, Screeno: Stories & Poems, was published in 2004.
 This collection contained fewer stories than In Dreams Begin Responsibilities and Other Stories but it also included a selection of some of Schwartz's best-known poems like "The Heavy Bear Who Goes With Me" and "In The Naked Bed, In Plato's Cave".
 Screeno also featured an introduction by the fiction writer and essayist, Cynthia Ozick.